Ruta de la Empanadilla in Guayanilla

 A piece of paradise adorned with beautiful coasts and luscious mountains.

-Guayanilla, also known as "Land of Agüeybaná" (a reference to a powerful Taíno chief who ruled the area), is located in the southwest corner of the Island and has direct access to the Caribbean Sea.
-Its beautiful waters and scenic views make this a gem for visitors.
+Guayanilla, also known as "Land of Agüeybaná" (a reference to a powerful Taíno chief who ruled the area), is located in the southwest corner of Puerto Rico.
+With access to the Caribbean Sea, it's easy to explore its beautiful waters.
+Not to mention, the region is perfect for hiking and cave diving, too.

 Charco El Oro in Guayanilla